oxsecurity/megalinter/docs/descriptors/java_pmd.md

     --property, -property, -P
        {name}={value}: Define a property for the report format.
        Default: []
+    --relativize-paths-with, -z
+       Path relative to which directories are rendered in the report.
+This option allows shortening directories in the report; without it, paths are rendered as mentioned in the source directory (option "--dir").
+The option can be repeated, in which case the shortest relative path will be used.
+If the root path is mentioned (e.g. "/" or "C:\"), then the paths will be rendered as absolute.
+       Default: []
     --report-file, -reportfile, -r
        Path to a file to which report output is written.
 The file is created if it does not exist.
 If this option is not specified, the report is rendered